scontain/scone/README.md

 - [`stable.txt`](stable.txt): the latest stable version of the SCONE platform

+- [`prerequisite_check.md`](prerequisite_check.md): explains how to install all required prerequisites for runninf `scone`-related commands.
+To speed up the process, you can execute the script `./scripts/prerequisite_check.sh`.
+This script also calls `./scripts/install_sconecli.sh`.

 - [`sconecli.md`](sconecli.md): a description on how to install the `scone` CLI on your host / development VM.
 To speed up the process, you can execute the script `./scripts/install_sconecli.sh`.
+Note that this script is called by `./scripts/prerequisite_check.sh`.

-- [`scone_operator.md`](scone_operator.md): a description on how to install the SCONE platform in a Kubernetes cluster.
+- [`scone_operator.md`](scone_operator.md): a description on how to install or upgrade the SCONE platform in a Kubernetes cluster.
 To speed up the process, you can execute the script `./scripts/reconcile_scone_operator.sh`.

+- [`CAS.md`](CAS.md): a description on how to create a CAS `cas` in the default namespace.

 ## Automatic Script Extraction

 All markdown files are associated with a script that executes the individual steps of the script.

-The scripts aar
+- `scripts/extract-all-scripts.sh`: almost all scripts in directory `scripts` are automatically derived from the markdown files.
+In case one updates the markdown files, one can update the generated scripts by executing `scripts/extract-all-scripts.sh`.

+- `scripts/extract-bash.sh`: a simple script that extracts all `bash` and `sh` blocks from a given markdown file and stores it in a script file.